Responsive Images

 When a large image is resized to fit a small area, it can lose its relevance, usefulness, and legibility.
 The most important part might get cropped.

 For example, consider this screenshot of a dashboard on a product landing page.
-It is highlighting different elements of the user interface to a potential user.
+It highlights different elements of the user interface to a potential user.

 On the desktop, the above image is perfect.
-However, if we downscale the same image to fit a mobile viewport, we are losing many essential elements of the page.
+However, if we downscale the same image to fit a mobile viewport, we lose many essential elements of the page.

-In this case, an altogether different image might have been more appropriate, for example:
+In this case, a different image might have been more appropriate, for example:

-You can also use this to show different images in a mobile device based on orientation - landscape vs portrait mode.
+You can also use this to show different images on a mobile device based on orientation—landscape vs. portrait mode.

 3. Faster loading web pages

-According to the HTTP archive data, 64% of a website’s page weight, on an average, is made up of images.
+According to HTTP Archive data, on average, 64% of a website’s page weight is made up of images.
 With mobile traffic surpassing desktop traffic, it has become even more crucial to optimize images for different device sizes.

-Ideally, you would like to serve images that are resized to match the user’s viewport dimensions.
-Without a means to do this, you will have to send an overly large image to all users.
-This means that the user on a mobile device with a small viewport width has to download that extra data, which slows down the page load.
-This is a wastage of time, bandwidth, and money and degrades the overall user experience.
+Ideally, you want to serve images that are resized to match the user’s viewport dimensions.
+Without a way to do this, you have to send an overly large image to all users.
+This means that a user on a mobile device with a small viewport width has to download extra data, which slows down the page load.
+This wastes time, bandwidth, and money, and degrades the overall user experience.

 Chapter 3 - How to make images responsive?